Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: Introduction

 \subsection{de Sitter Universe: quantum tunneling and thermodynamics}

-In Sec. \ref{dS} this procedure is extended to the entropy and temperature of the expanding de Sitter Universe.
+In Sec. \ref{dS} the consideration is extended to the entropy and temperature of the expanding de Sitter Universe.
 We show that as distinct from the black hole physics, the de Sitter thermodynamics is not determined by the cosmological horizon.
+While the formal semiclassical calculations of the tunneling rate across the cosmological horizon is described by the Hawking temperature $T_{\rm Hawking}=H/2\pi$, the effective temperature of the de Sitter Universe differs from $T_{\rm Hawking}$.

-The effective temperature of the de Sitter differs from the Hawking temperature, $T_{\rm Hawking}=H/2\pi$, which follows from the formal semicalssical calculation of the tunneling rate across the cosmological horizon.
-In particular, atoms in the de Sitter universe experience thermal activation corresponding to the local temperature, which is twice larger than the Hawking temperature, $T_{\rm loc}=2T_{\rm Hawking}=H/\pi$.
+In particular, atoms in the de Sitter Universe experience thermal activation corresponding to the local temperature, which is twice larger than the Hawking temperature, $T_{\rm loc}=2T_{\rm Hawking}=H/\pi$.
 The same double Hawking temperature describes the decay of massive scalar field in the de Sitter universe.
 We show that the reason, why the local temperature is exactly twice the Hawking temperature, follows from the geometry of the de Sitter spacetime.
-The weakening of the role of the cosmological horizon in de Sitter universe is confirmed by the proper consideration of the Hawking radiation, and macroscopic quantum tunneling.
+The weakening of the role of the cosmological horizon in de Sitter universe is confirmed by the proper consideration of the Hawking radiation and of the macroscopic quantum tunneling.